AnonymizedAccount/OVRAU/README.md

 ```
 You can also replace the name of provided dataset with your own dataset and do not forget to make data files in the format described above.

-In fact, the proposed model presents three possible variants depending on the used aggregator function and you can also specify the variant to use using `--aggregator` argument
+the proposed model presents three possible variants depending on the used aggregator function and you can also specify the variant to use using `--aggregator` argument

 - `--aggregator mean` -- OVRAU with mean-based aggregator (the used aggregator by default)
 - `--aggregator LSTM ` -- OVRAU with LSTM-based aggregator